- Last Updated: Sunday, 05 July 2020 18:51

-If you're planning a visit please be sure to book here first.
+If you're planning a visit please be sure to go to booking and conditions first.

-Events in 2020 - please look at our draft events programme here.
-BUT, please note that all events are now on hold until the Coronavirus pandemic eases, or government guidance changes.
+Events in 2020 - unfortunately, all events are now on hold until the Coronavirus pandemic eases, or government guidance changes.

 Bathing Water results - see here if you want to know whether the water at the coastal location you plan to visit is clean or not.
-The 2018 results, like 2017, show West Kirby has Excellent water quality and Fleetwood is Good.
 Bear in mind though that testing for bathing waters is only carried out during the Summer months, so the water may be a little worse when we visit these places.
 Risk of pollution is highest after heavy rain.
 That's due to sewer overflows - you've been informed!

 First Aid made easy - why not load the British Red Cross's First Aid app on your mobile phone?
 It gives simple step by step instructions for different injuries and symptoms.
 You can use it to learn in advance of an incident and/or guide you if you have to deal with one.
 Be prepared - get the app .